Vector Quantized Bayesian Neural Network Inference for Data Streams: Conclusion

 \section{Conclusion}

-We present a differentiable BNN (DBNN) inference with respect to input data, which is a novel approximation of BNN inference, to improve the computational performance of BNN inference for data streams.
-In DBNN, we introduce a new term that is the probability of data streams in the BNN inference, and approximated it with a histogram for high-dimensional vector streams.
-Consequently, the DBNN inference executes DNN only once to calculate the prediction changed by a new data from data streams.
-This results in an order of magnitude times improvement in computational performance compared to BNN.
-Experiments with semantic segmentation using real-world datasets show that the computational performance of DBNN is almost the same as that of DNN, and uncertainty is comparable to that of BNN.
+We present VQ-BNN inference, which is a novel approximation of BNN inference, to improve the computational performance of BNN inference for data streams.
+BNN inference iteratively executes NN prediction for a data, which makes it dozens of times slower.
+In contrast, VQ-BNN inference executes NN prediction only once for the latest data from the data stream, and compensate the result with previously memorized predictions.
+Specifically, VQ-BNN inference for data streams is temporal smoothing of recent predictions with exponentially decaying importance, and it is easy to implement.
+This method results in an order of magnitude times improvement in computational performance compared to BNN.
+Experiments with computer vision tasks such as semantic segmentation on various real-world datasets show that the computational performance of VQ-BNN is almost the same as that of deterministic NN, and the predictive performance is comparable to or even superior to that of BNN.
+Since the computational performance of deterministic NN is the best we can expect, VQ-BNN is an efficient method to estimate uncertainty.